Non Life Insurance (including Captive Insurance)

 Non life insurance companies carrying out insurance business in or from the Isle of Man are required to be authorised under the Insurance Act 2008.

-The Insurance Act 2008 consolidated most of the former primary legislation in relation to insurance regulation, including the Insurance Act 1986, the Insurance (Amendment) Act 2004 and the Insurance Intermediaries (General Business) Act 1996.
-The Act seeks to ensure that senior management and controlling parties of insurance businesses are fit and proper, and that the companies are financially sound.
+The Insurance Act 2008 seeks to ensure that senior management and controlling parties of insurance businesses are fit and proper, and that the entities are soundly and prudently managed (including being financially sound).

-The Isle of Man is recognised as being one of the leading centres for captive insurance business.
-It has a strong reputation for attracting high quality captive business.
-The Island offers a broad range of captive management services, ranging from small local operations to representatives of the world’s leading captive management groups.
-Captives have become an integral part of the risk management strategy of large companies, and continue to offer one of the most effective and widely used mechanisms for risk treatment.
+The Isle of Man is recognised as being one of the leading centres from which to operate captive insurance business and has a strong reputation for attracting high quality business of that type.
+The Island offers a broad range of captive management services, including representatives of the world’s leading captive management groups.
+Captives have become an integral part of the risk management strategy of many large companies, and continue to offer one of the most effective and widely used mechanisms for risk treatment.